Survivor Turkey: (Season 2): Türkiye - Yunanistan

-Third Season (2007): Aslanlar - Kanaryalar
+(Season 3): Aslanlar - Kanaryalar

 Survivor Aslanlar vs. Kanaryalar was aired from February to June 2007.

 The main twist this season was that the tribes were split into two groups, one being Aslanlar (Lions) and the other Kanaryalar (Canaries).
 An immediate twist this season was the eliminations of Nihal following two early duels.
 Another twist used during this season was that after a team lost an immunity challenge they were forced to compete in an individual immunity challenge, where the winner would earn immunity and a second vote to cast at tribal council.

-As in the previous season, there was no merge; instead the remaining players competed in duel against members of the other team in order to determine who would be eliminated.
+As in the previous season, there was no merge; instead the remaining players competed in duels against members of the other team in order to determine who would be eliminated.
 When it came time for the final six, both tribes' members competed against other members within their own tribe to determine who would be in the final four.

 When it came time for the final four, the contestants competed in two competitions.
 The first of these was won by Ayşıl Özaslan, who won the first spot in the final two.
-Tnhe second competition was won by Taner Özdeş who won the second spot in the final two.
+The second competition was won by Taner Özdeş who won the second spot in the final two.
 Eventually, it was Taner Özdeş who won this season over fellow Canary Ayşıl Özaslan by a jury vote of 9–0.
 As two members from the Canary tribe made the final two, only former Canary tribe members were eligible to vote for the winner, with the exception of Aykor.